Vertirose/ip-address-management/README.md

 konfigurasi database sebagai berikut
 ```
 CREATE DATABASE phpipam;
-GRANT ALL ON phpipam.* TO phpipam@localhost IDENTIFIED BY 'password';
+GRANT ALL ON phpipam.* TO phpipam@localhost IDENTIFIED BY 'phpipam';
 FLUSH PRIVILEGES;
 QUIT;
 ```